muldjord/skyscraper/docs/CLIHELP.md

 ```

 #### --query &lt;string&gt;
 For most modules a search query is sent to the scraping module in an URL format.
-That means that a filename such as "Rick Dangerous.lha" becomes "rick+dangerous".
+This means that a filename such as "Rick Dangerous.lha" becomes "rick+dangerous".
 The '+' here means a space.
 You could probably also use the URL encoded space "rick%20dangerous" but my tests show that most modules expect spaces as '+'.
-And it is the "rick+dangerous" that you, as the user, can pass as the query, like so:
+And it is the "rick+dangerous" part that you, as the user, can pass as the query, like so:
 ```
 $ Skyscraper -p [platform] -s [module] --query "rick+dangerous" [filename]
 ```
 Remember to also add a filename that you wish to use the override with.
 Otherwise the query will be ignored.

 But not all of the scraping modules are search name based.
 For instance, the `screenscraper` module can use a variety of different search methods.
-So for screenscraper you also have the option of overriding the checksums it use to search for a game.
-This is especially convenient in cases where a filename exists multiple times in their database and your own local file doesn't match with any of the connected checksums (maybe you've compressed the rom yourself or whatever).
-In this case you can look up one of the working checksums on the Screenscrapers website (screenscraper.fr) and override the checksum like these examples:
+So for screenscraper you also have the option of overriding the checksums it uses to search for a game.
+This is especially convenient in cases where a filename exists multiple times in their database and your own local file doesn't match with any of the connected checksums (maybe you've compressed the rom yourself).
+In this case you can look up one of the working checksums on the Screenscraper website (screenscraper.fr) and override the checksum.

-$ Skyscraper -p [platform] -s [module] --query sha1=[checksum] [filename]
-$ Skyscraper -p [platform] -s [module] --query md5=[checksum] [filename]
-$ Skyscraper -p [platform] -s [module] --query sha1=[checksum]&md5=[checksum]&romnom=[exact url encoded filename] [filename]

-The last example combines two of the checksum options and even the `romnom` attribute which is "rom name" in French (Screenscraper is French).
-You obviously only need one of the checksum options, it's just to show that you can combine them if you really need to.
+You can use any combination of `crc=[checksum]`, `md5=[checksum]`, `sha1=[checksum]` and `romnom=[filename]` (which is "rom name" in French - Screenscraper is French).
+Most times you only need one of these, but you can combine them by separating them with a `&`.

 The `--query` option is an *experts only* option, but it's very useful to get results for those last difficult roms.
 ###### Example(s)